Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome

-In addition, we report the improved efficiency using CODA-HO, which is calculated as the relative reduction in the standard deviation of the CODA-HO value estimator with respect to that of the value estimator based on the primary sample solely, the estimated asymptotic correlation $\widehat{\boldsymbol{\rho}}$, and the estimated asymptotic covariance $\widehat{\Sigma}_M$ for CODA-HO.
+In addition, we report the improved efficiency using CODA-HO, which is calculated as the relative reduction in the standard deviation of the CODA-HO value estimator with respect to that of `single baseline', the estimated asymptotic correlation $\widehat{\boldsymbol{\rho}}$, and the estimated asymptotic covariance $\widehat{\Sigma}_M$ for CODA-HO.

-Based on Tables 1 and 2, it is clear that the proposed CODA-HO method is more efficient than the ODR method based on the primary sample solely, in all cases. {To be specific, CODA-HO improves efficiency by 28.7\% in Scenario 1 and 28.0\% in Scenario 2 for $N_E = 500$, and by 25.8\% in Scenario 1 and 24.6\% in Scenario 2 for $N_E = 1000$.
-On the other hand, the values under CODA-HO approach the true as the sample size $N_E$ increases in all scenarios.
-Specifically, the proposed method achieves $V (\widehat{d}) = 0.977$ in Scenario 1 ($V (d^{opt}) = 0.999$) and $V (\widehat{d}) = 1.240$ in Scenario 2 $(\max_{d\in \Pi_1}V(d) = 1.251)$ when $N_E = 1000$.
-These results are comparable to or slightly better than the values under the estimated ODR based on the primary sample solely. }